MagicSketch/MagicMirrorWeb/_learn/activate-pro-version.md

   url: /learn/use-your-own-photos
 ---

-## How to unlock the pro features and troubleshoot the process, and enhance your image export quality.
+## How to unlock the pro features and troubleshoot the process, and enhance your image export quality

 ### 1) Find "About Pro Version" in the [Menu Bar](/learn/keyboard-shortcuts)